davidspaces/Python-Learn/README.md

-# Python
+Learning Python journey

-Worked exercises for Python
+This is my github to document my knowledge of python from various sources.

-This is a workup of exercises for Learning Python course on Python
+There are multiple things to be dealth with and I will add exercises from different teachers on this git.